 Foundations: Programming and Abstractions

-The next several chapters build up essential concepts that enable us to create sophisticated financial models while maintaining clarity and manageability.
-We’ll start with core programming building blocks - the vocabulary and grammar of communicating with computers.
-From there, we’ll explore different approaches to breaking down complex problems into simpler components through abstraction: functions, types, programming paradigms, and more.
+Over the next several chapters, we build essential concepts that enable sophisticated financial models while maintaining clarity and control.
+We begin with core programming building blocks—the vocabulary and grammar of communicating with computers.
+From there, we explore how to decompose complex problems through abstraction: functions and methods, structs and parametric types, and multiple dispatch as the organizing principle.

 The goal is not to make you a computer scientist, but rather to equip you with the mental models and practical techniques needed to effectively leverage programming in your financial work.
 By understanding these foundations, you’ll be better equipped to design clean, maintainable models that can evolve with your needs.